alexfertel/bulloak/crates/bulloak/README.md

 If a `.t.sol` file's title matches a `.tree` in the same directory, then `bulloak` will skip writing to that file.
-However, you may override this behaviour with the `-f` flag.
+However, you may override this behavior with the `-f` flag.
 This will force `bulloak` to overwrite the contents of the file.

 ```text
 $ bulloak scaffold -wf ./**/*.tree